 An ACE consists of several parameters.
 Different parameter options are displayed depending on the frame type that you selected.
-The MAC-based ACE screen in Figure 4-10-3 & Figure 4-10-4 appears.
+The MAC-based ACE screen in Figure 4-10-3 and Figure 4-10-4 appears.

 AC-Based ACE

 ACL Name

 Sequence (Range: 1 - 2147483647, 1 is first processed)

-Action Permit Deny Shutdown
+Action ● Permit ● Deny ● Shutdown

-DA MAC ● Any ● User Defined
+DA MAC Ouser Defined

 DA MAC Value

 DA MAC Mask (Os for matching, 1s for no matching)

-SA MAC ● Any ● User Defined
+SA MAC Ouser Defined

 SA MAC Value

 SA MAC Mask (Os for matching, 1s for no matching)

 VLAN ID (Range: 1 - 4094)

 802.1p □ Include

 802.1p Value (Range:0-7)

 802.1p Mask

-Ethertype(Range:0x05DD- 0xFFFF) (Range: 0x05DD-0xFFFF)
+Ethertype(Range:0x05DD- 0xFFFF) (Range:0x05DD-0xFFFF)

-Figure 4-10-3 MAC-based ACE Page Screenshot
+Figure 4-10-3 MAC-based ACE Screenshot

-Object Description ACL Name Select ACL name for this drop down list Sequence Set the ACL sequence Action Indicates the forwarding action of the ACE.
+Object Description ACL Name Select ACL name from this drop-down list Sequence Set the ACL sequence Action Indicates the forwarding action of the ACE.
 Permit: Frames matching the ACE may be forwarded and learned.
 Deny: Frames matching the ACE are dropped.
 Shutdown: Port shutdown is disabled for the ACE. • DA MAC Specify the destination MAC filter for this ACE.
 Any: No DA MAC filter is specified.

-User Defined: If you want to filter a specific destination MAC address with this ACE, choose this value.
+■ User Defined: If you want to filter a specific destination MAC address with this ACE, choose this value.
 A field for entering a DA MAC value appears.
 DA MAC Value When "User Defined" is selected for the DA MAC filter, you can enter a specific destination MAC address.
 The legal format is "xx-xx-xx-xx-xx".
 A frame that hits this ACE matches this DA MAC value.
 DA MAC Mask Specify whether frames can hit the action according to their sender hardware address field (SHA) settings.
-In the original of the term of ■ 1: ARP frames where SHA is equal to the DA MAC address. • SA MAC Specify the source MAC filter for this ACE.
+Image: ARP frames where SHA is not equal to the DA MAC address. ■ 1: ARP frames where SHA is equal to the DA MAC address. • SA MAC Specify the source MAC filter for this ACE.
 Any: No SA MAC filter is specified.
 User Defined: If you want to filter a specific source MAC address with this ACE, choose this value.
 A field for entering a SA MAC value appears.
 SA MAC Value When "User Defined" is selected for the SA MAC filter, you can enter a specific source MAC address.
 The legal format is "xx-xx-xx-xx-xx".
 A frame that hits this ACE matches this SA MAC value.
-SA MAC Mask Specify whether frames can hit the action according to their sender hardware address field (SHA) settings.
-In the second ■ 1: ARP frames where SHA is equal to the SA MAC address.
-VLAN ID Indicates the ID of this particular VLAN • 802.1p Include or exclude the 802.1p value • 802.1p Value Set the 802.1p value • 802.1p Mask • o: where frame is not equal to the 802.1p value.
-1: where frame is equal to the 802.1p value.
-Ethertype You can enter a specific EtherType value.
-The allowed range is 0x05DD to (Range:0x05DD - 0xFFFF .
+SA MAC Mask Specify whether frames can hit the action according to their sender hardware address field (SHA) settings. • O: ARP frames where SHA is not equal to the SA MAC address. ■ 1: ARP frames where SHA is equal to the SA MAC address.
+VLAN ID Indicates the ID of this particular VLAN • 802.1p Include or exclude the 802.1p value • 802.1p Value Set the 802.1p value • 802.1p Mask ■ 0: where frame is not equal to the 802.1p value. ■ 1: where frame is equal to the 802.1p value. • Ethertype (Range: You can enter a specific EtherType value.
+The allowed range is from 0x05DD to 0x05DD - 0xFFFF) 0xFFFF .
 A frame that hits this ACE matches this EtherType value.
-0xFFFF)